 - sharing stories about the impact of the university

-- Alumni Council members gain professional experience serving on advisory and/or working committees that provide input to the work of the Alumni Association
+- Gain professional experience serving on advisory and/or working committees that provide input to the work of the Alumni Association.

-- Serving on Alumni Council provides the opportunity to work with and meet new people, while supporting the success of the university
+- Work with and meet new people, while supporting the success of the university.

-- Volunteering on council allows for high-level participation in important university events such as the Week of Welcome, Alumni Weekend and Convocation
+- Participate at a high level for important university events such as the Week of Welcome, Alumni Weekend and Convocation.

-- Volunteers have the opportunity to progress to leadership roles within Alumni Council, the Board of Governors and the University Senate
+- Progress to leadership roles within Alumni Council, the Board of Governors and the University Senate.

-- Serving on council allows individuals to bring their unique skills to help set and drive the priorities of the Alumni Association
+- Use your unique skills to help set and drive the priorities of the Alumni Association.